Alonzo de Santa Cruz

 In 1530, Alonzo de Santa Cruz produced the first map of magnetic variations from true north.
 He believed it would be of use in finding the correct longitude.
-Alonso de Santa Cruz designed new nautical instruments, was interested in navigational methods, and wrote about John Cabot's method for finding longitude which made use of the declination of the sun, observed with the quadrant.
+Alonzo de Santa Cruz designed new nautical instruments, was interested in navigational methods, and wrote about John Cabot's method for finding longitude which made use of the declination of the sun, observed with the quadrant.

 Alonzo also taught astronomy and cosmography in the court of Charles V. Alonzo then wrote a five-volume biography about Charles V which described some of the Spanish atrocities in the New World.
 This upset Charles' son, Phillip II, and so Phillip removed three chapters of the biography.

 He also produced the Islario general de todas las islas del mundo (sometimes called the Islario General), a map and document describing the world's islands, at the request of King Philip II in 1542.
 He also continued Hernando del Pulgar's work titled, History of the Catholic Monarchs.